-Despite record stock surge, video game retailer GameStop is still struggling to stay afloat
+Despite record stock surge, GameStop is still struggling to stay afloat

 “We were clearly behind in terms of digital penetration of sales,” Sherman, the CEO, said in a December earnings call.
 “We are behind in terms of technology.
 We still are very candid about having work to do, but we’ve come a long, long way.”

-GameStop’s stock got a boost late last year when Ryan Cohen, the founder of pet care site Chewy.com, disclosed that he had spent $76 million buying 9 million shares, or a roughly 10 percent stake, in the company.
+GameStop’s stock got a boost late last year when Ryan Cohen, the founder of pet-care site Chewy.com, disclosed that he had spent $76 million buying 9 million shares, or a roughly 10 percent stake, in the company.
 Cohen, who along with two other former Chewy executives was appointed to GameStop’s board in January, has urged the company to shift its focus away from physical stores and games to digital sales, esports and virtual gaming.

 Even so, analysts said they had doubts about company’s long-term prospects.

-“GameStop could become the Amazon of selling video games but that’s still not going to change any of the fundamental things that are wrong with this company,” Chukumba said.
+“GameStop could become the Amazon of selling video games, but that’s still not going to change any of the fundamental things that are wrong with this company,” Chukumba said.
 “His prescriptions have nothing to do with GameStop’s ailments.
 There’s no reason his turnaround plan is going to work.”

 “They’re stretching in so many directions that they’re not hitting a specific demographic,” said Wood, 24, who worked at a GameStop store in Bedford, N.H., from 2018 to 2019.